nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!global-trading-system search  [pokemon=None]``

-Use this to search a trade for a pok�mon within your range.
-If you give no pok�mon to this command, it will search all available trades.
+Use this to search a trade for a pokémon within your range.
+If you give no pokémon to this command, it will search all available trades.

 global-trading-system success
 ~~~~~~~~~~~